Euphorbia Polychroma [yoo-FOR-bee-uh, pol-ee-KROH-muh] is an herbaceous, perennial flowering Euphorbia plant species from the family Euphorbiaceae.

 While the plant grows best in full sun, it also appreciates light afternoon shade in areas where summers are very hot.

-The ideal location for planting euphorbia polychrome is one where it gets full sun in the morning and some shade in the afternoon.
+The ideal location for planting euphorbia polychrome is one where it gets full sun in the morning and some partial shade in the afternoon.

 The plant is winter hardy in USDA zones 4 to 8.